nikkodizon/WDProjLithiumDIZONVIBAL/README.md

 - ### **The Game Modes** – Explains most if not all Valorant modes including Competitive, Unrated, Deathmatch, Spike Rush, etc., explaining its objectives and how to win.

-- ### **The Strategies** – Covers advanced gameplay tactics such as team communication, utility usage, and post-plant strategies, with it's own tutorials.

 ## **JavaScript Integration**
 ## JavaScript will be incorporated into the following: